dosu0/Survivio/README.md

         cmake .. && cmake --build .

-The folder "Survivio/build/bin" will contain all the binary files
+The folder "Survivio/build/bin" will contain all the binary files.

-Note that on windows, you must manualy copy the dlls from "lib" folder to the binary root folder (bin) next to the executable and also add libgcc_s_dw2-1.dll libstdc++-6.dll libwinpthread-1.dll if building with minGW compiler
+Note that on windows, you must manualy copy the dlls from "lib" folder to the binary root folder (bin) next to the executable and also add libgcc_s_dw2-1.dll libstdc++-6.dll libwinpthread-1.dll if building with minGW compiler.